datvidc/web_project_4/README.md

 # Project 5: Around The U.S.

+branch: fea/part2:

+todo:

+2. Form for Adding a Card
+3. Adding a Card

+6. Opening the Picture Popup

+7. Smooth Popup Opening and Closing

+Structure:
     Fea/part1

     #Done
     Hearts changing
     4. The "Like" Button
     1. Six Initial Cards

-    TODO:
-    part 1:
-    # TrashCan
+    TrashCan

-    Updating the design with the new design brief.

-2. Form for Adding a Card

-3. Adding a Card

       5. Deleting a Card

-6. Opening the Picture Popup

-7. Smooth Popup Opening and Closing